neoglez/neural-anthropometer/README.md

 ```

-## 2. or Create your own synthetic data
+## 2. Or create your own synthetic data

+Be aware that we did not list the dependencies in setup.py.
+Therefore, you will have to install the libraries depending on the functionality you want to obtain.

 ### 2.1.
 Preparation

 Please consider that in all cases, we install dependencies into a conda environment.
 The code was tested under ubuntu 20.04 with python 3.8.